-UPDATE operation to selectively update any rows that match a filtering condition, also known as a predicate.
+You can use the UPDATE operation to selectively update any rows that match a filtering condition, also known as a predicate.
 The code below demonstrates how to use each type of predicate as part of an UPDATE statement.

 -- Update eventsUPDATE events SET eventType ='click'WHERE eventType ='clck'

 UPDATE: Under the hood

 Delta Lake performs an UPDATE on a table in two steps:

-- Find and select the files containing data that match the predicate, and therefore need to be updated.
+Find and select the files containing data that match the predicate, and therefore need to be updated.
 Delta Lake uses data skipping whenever possible to speed up this process.